 In simpler terms, this is what Microsoft’s Satya Nadella meant when he said every business needs to think of itself and its future as “digital”.
 Electronic hardware and the digital software running on it are a fundamental part of business ownership in 2019.
 They are unlikely to become less critical in the future.
 Quite the contrary, it is now more important than ever to stay on top of the changing technological landscape, those who fail to prepare risk falling behind.
 While there is no denying of how important digital technology is in business these days, SMEs and especially small business owners with limited budgets are likely to see it as a challenge they did not need.
 Digital transformation requires adequate digital literacy to match, but not every small business can afford to hire a full-time team of IT specialists just to keep its systems in order and under control.
 It is, however, quite possible to achieve IT cost reduction with the help of managed IT services.
 A managed services provider can effectively ensure that the technology in your business is adequate to the software you need to use, well-managed and disaster-proof while making sure your software is up-to-date and your data is backed-up.

 Chat With Us About the Technology in Your Business

 At Connected Platforms we deliver small business IT support Brisbane wide, think of us as your managed IT services partner.
 Technology can be overwhelming but having to rely on it does not have to be as expensive as you may think, we offer a range of small business IT solutions to help companies like yours.

-To have a chat about the challenges of digital transformation in your business, to reduce the stress and cost of needing technology in your company, book a coffee meeting with Eric today.
+To have a chat about the challenges of digital transformation in your business, to reduce the stress and cost of needing technology in your company or to learn which of our other IT solutions can help you and your business, book a coffee meeting with Eric today.